tmlabonte/simian/README.md

 Q1.
 I'm an admin trying to modify the base conda environment (e.g., to update conda) but it says I don't have permission

 A1.
 Retry the command with `sudo env "PATH=$PATH"` preprended; this is because opt/anaconda3 is not added to the sudo PATH by default

+Q2.
+I'm an admin trying to modify the JupyterLab conda environment, but changes I made when ssh'ed to the machine aren't showing up

+A2.
+The JupyterLab uses a different conda install than the regular machine (/opt/anaconda3 vs opt/tljh); you have to make changes as a JupyterLab admin